jamesyc/beginner-hackjam/README.md

 Now a quick word about `virtualenv`.
 It's a Python tool that allows you to create "sandboxes," or isolated environments in which you can code.
 When you need a Python library, you could install it globally, which means all your Python projects on your computer could use it.
 You could also install it locally, which means you install libraries on a project-by-project basis and no project will have any more dependencies available than it needs.
 The "sandbox" mentality means that we make sure each project stands alone, which means a lot when you may want to deploy these projects to remote computers.

-`virtualenv` comes with a "package manager" called `pip`. `pip` allows you to actually install libraries from online.
-Suppose I want to use a library that parses PDFs for me.
-BAM! `pip install pdfminer`.
-If I want a library that scrapes web pages for me: BAM! `pip install beautifulsoup`.
-You get the idea. `pip` stores all the awesome libraries that people have built for Python and with a single command, you get access to them.

 Now that you have `virtualenv` installed, you have to create a folder for your project.